RaspberryPicardBox/Twitch-LLM/README.md

 - [ ] Add logging for better error handling
 - [ ] Add exception handling for Ollama errors
+- [ ] Add more cool commands and functionality

 ## License